NOTARISATION & LEGALISATION SUPPORT

 What we coordinate:

-- Apostille through the relevant authority (e.g. foreign affairs/DFAT for Hague countries).
+• Apostille via the relevant government authority (e.g. DFAT for Hague Convention countries).

-- Embassy or consulate legalisation for non-Hague jurisdictions.
+• Consular legalisation via the relevant embassy or consulate for non-Hague jurisdictions.

 Documents We Commonly Handle